Does the smart car Crash Test Prove the Tridion Safety Cell Works?

 Finally, a traction control system adds to your safety on wet roads.

 All of these smart car safety features work together to ensure that the little smart can pass just about any smart car crash test it might be subjected to!
-See it in action:
+See it in action in this smart car crash test video I found on YouTube: